 It never really went away!

-In the past, contextual targeting was an effective ad targeting strategy, but people thought it was a little slower in achieving positive conversion outcomes.
 Contextual targeting works with keywords and web content.
 So rather than target people based on their private info and preferences, you target them based on the preferred content sources.

 Gathering first-party data and consensual data tracking may be difficult and expensive for small marketers; this is where adtech companies with relevant resources can help out.
 Advertisers can engage the services of adtech companies and programmatic advertising to reach a large audience without infringing any privacy laws or regulations.

-The SkadNetwork was initiated in 2018 by tech giant Apple to promote cookieless attribution.
-SKAdNetwork is a privacy-friendly cookieless solution for the attribution of mobile app installations.
+SkadNetwork was initiated in 2018 by tech giant Apple to promote cookieless attribution.
+SKAdNetwork is a privacy-friendly cookieless advertising solution for the attribution of mobile app installations.
 Its goal is to measure app downloads conversion rates (CPI) without violating users’ privacy.

-It means that marketers can measure their advertising campaigns’ performance and conversion rate without tracking individual user data.
+It means that marketers can measure their advertising campaigns’ performance and conversion rate without online tracking individual user data.
 Apple’s SkadNetwork is doing this by aggregating data directly from its app store facilitated by the Apple server, (which is disconnected from user identifiers).

 Adtech firms are coming together to develop the Unified Identity- as a replacement to cookie trackers but with stringent standards and procedures.

 Google Privacy Sandbox is a collection of different projects aimed at facilitating user targeting without cookies or cross-site targeting.
 Proposed solutions from the Sandbox are not only initiated by Google but other partners.
 Some popular initiatives from Sandbox include FLEDGE and Topics API .

-Both initiatives are still under review.
+Both initiatives are being discussed.

 Cookie syncing makes it simple to target users based on key criteria such as interests, demography, and so on.
 Publishers can curate part of their users’ info based on their preferences and search queries.
-Cookie syncing is then used to transmit this information to the advertising network.
+Cookie syncing is then used to transmit this information to the advertising ecosystem.

 Want to Learn More?